nadacodes/nadacodes/README.md

 My name is Nada.
 I am a BsC Computer Science student and teaching assistant at the University of Pretoria.
 <br>
-- 🔭 I'm currently developing a specialised e-commerce application
-- 🌱 I’m currently learning ReactJS and Redux ⚛
-- 📈 Goals: To become a fullstack developer

 - 👧🏽 Pronouns: She/Her

 <table width="100%">